 Financial need and academic merit are given primary consideration in the awarding of financial aid to students.
 Also considered are the balance of funding levels between need-based and non-need based programs to reflect the needs of the UNF student population, the necessity for increasing current programs versus the need for new programs and assuring fiscal integrity.

+i.
 Need-based funds are distributed on a priority basis to students who apply by the established deadline each year and who have a demonstrated financial need, as determined by a nationally recognized need-analysis system, and who complete all student aid application requirements.
 The optimum financial aid package varies considerably due to student classification, family financial status, availability of funds and application date.

+ii.
 Academic merit assistance is awarded to University of North Florida students according to their academic standing, achievement test scores or ability to contribute to the institution.